Hofstra University Museum of Art

 Amy G. Solomon is a Museum Educator at Hofstra University Museum.
 She develops curriculum and delivers sessions for the Enrichment to Excellence (E2E) program, which brings 6th-8th grade students from the Freeport School District to the Museum for hands-on learning opportunities.
 As an educator, Amy works to create opportunities for authentic learning using museum works of art, allowing students to make connections between the arts and their world.
 Prior to coming to the Hofstra University Museum, Amy taught middle school socials studies in Brooklyn, NY at an arts-based public school.
 She was also an adjunct professor of social studies education at New York University, and has provided classroom mentorship to many aspiring teachers over the years.
 Before moving to New York, she worked in international development in Washington, D.C. mainly focused on democracy-building in Africa.
 Amy has a B.A. in International Affairs, with a minor in Art History from The George Washington University, and an M.A. in Secondary Social Studies education from New York University.
 She holds a New York State professional certificate in teaching social studies 5-12.
 Amy looks forward to engaging her students in exploration of their artistic and critical-thinking abilities.

 Charmise P. Woodside-Desire’ is the Communications Director for the Hofstra University Museum.
 Her main responsibility is marketing and promoting the Museum and it’s various exhibitions and public programs throughout Hofstra University as well as within the public eye.
 Another area of emphasis is on enhancing membership, fundraising, and building the Museum’s awareness to the public.
 She holds a Bachelor of Information Science and Policy from the State University of New York at Albany.
 She has over 15 years of graphic design experience and often uses her skills to help not-for-profit organizations as well as other corporations.
 This will be especially useful when working with fellow Museum staff on the design and publication of event promotional materials.
 Charmise is a certified Microsoft Certified Trainer and Master Instructor and offers her skills to serve as a Computer Trainer in various continuing education programs in her local community.
 She is a trustee on the Board of Education for the Uniondale Union Free School District.
-She also serves on the board of the Public Relations Professional of Long Island (PRPLI).
+She also serves on the board of the Public Relations Professional of Long Island (PRPLI) and is a member of the Social Media Association.
 In her spare time she enjoys her love for music and utilizing her gift of singing in various capacities across the country.
 She is currently pursuing a Master of Arts degree in Public Relations at Hofstra University.